Turn Loose the Swans

 I had bought the first My Dying Bride EP Symphonaire Infernus et Spera Empyrium because the name was catchy and the artwork was supremely cool to my gothic/steampunk addled youthful brain.

 That EP proved languid, gothic, experimental and heavy as fuck.
 It had violin.
 Violin!
 The idea that the instrument could live inside something this heavy, this mournful, was revelatory.
 When the debut album was released, As the Flower Withers, I was already a convert.
 The next EP was The Thrash of Naked Limbs, and it is still one of my favourite releases to this day, but nothing could have prepared me for the magnificence that was to come in the form of the second album, Turn Loose the Swans.
-The title was so weird and strange.
+The title was so weird and cool.
 Everything about this band was enigmatic… they only used their first names on releases.
 They were a mystery.
-It was just cool.
+It was cool.

-I remember another moment clearly: buying the album at Real Groovy Records, bringing it home, putting it on immediately, and sitting on my bed eating chocolate dipped strawberries while it played.
-I had prepared them as I knew it would be an event.
+And I remember another moment just as clearly: buying the album at Real Groovy Records, bringing it home, putting it on immediately, and sitting on my bed eating chocolate dipped strawberries while it played.
+I had prepared as I knew it would be an event.
 The sweetness against that immense, gothic melancholy.
 It shouldn’t make sense.
 But that’s how memory works.
 The album fused with a sensory moment and lodged itself permanently.

 Recorded at Academy Studios and produced by Mags, Turn Loose the Swans is not a pristine recording in the modern sense.
 It is far better than that.

-The guitars are thick but slightly grained, not razor-etched.
+|The guitars are thick but slightly grained, not razor-etched.
 There’s a fog around the edges.
 The drums breathe; the room is audible.
 No triggered sterility.
-The kick drum has weight without annoying clickyness.
+The kick has weight without click.
 The snare has wood in it.
-The toms sound like toms.
+The toms bloom.

 Sear Me MCMXCIII

 For a teenager expecting death metal, this opener was bewildering.
-No guitars, no drums, no growls.
+No guitars.
+No drums.
+No growls.

 Bookended in spirit by the closing track, it is stripped down and stark.
 Clean vocals dominate, but Aaron intones rather than belts.
 It is ominous and strangely uplifting at once.
 Dark Romanticism announces itself immediately.